yogolas/Zend-Framework-3-Starter-Kit-TestController/README.md

 Good for beginner who have no idea about PHP framework, let start from easy code here.

-To get you started, let download all files and test run with Apache or use Clound9(c9.io).
+To get you started, let download all files and test run with Apache or try on Clound9(c9.io).

 1) Start from ./module/Application/config/module.config.php